C3realGuy/InviteMod/README.md

 InviteMod for Wedge
 -------------------

-If you enable this Plugin new users have to have an Invitekey to register.
-Already registered Members can genereate those invitekeys.
+With this plugin, new users need an Invitekey to register.
+Those Invitekeys can be generated from already registered Members.

 Features: